 The SFPUC's Water Quality Division (WQD) regularly collects and tests water samples from reservoirs and designated sampling points throughout the system to ensure the water delivered to you meets or exceeds federal and state drinking water standards.
-In 2016, WQD staff conducted more than 50,200 drinking water tests in the transmission and distribution systems.
+In 2018, WQD staff conducted more than 57,690 drinking water tests in the source, transmission, and distribution system.
 This is in addition to the extensive treatment process control monitoring performed by the SFPUC's certified operators and online instruments.